Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Methodology

+Where $W_4$ is a trainable weight, $\Phi_{iy}$ is the attention coefficient of neighbor node $v_y$ on node $v_{i}$. $\text{PE}$ represents the positional encoding function, $pos_{v_y}$ represents the original positional index of $v_y$ in the sequence, $\text{PE}(pos, x)$ refers to the $x$-th dimension of the positional encoding of the word at position $pos$ in the sequence, and $d$ denotes the dimension of the positional encoding.
+The attention coefficient $\Phi_{iy}$ is defined as

-\textit{Node-level attention:} Hyperedge is degree-free that consists of an arbitrary number of nodes.
+where $e_j$ is the hyperedge node $v_i$ belongs, $W_{5}$ and $W_{6}$ are trainable weights. \\ \textbf{Node-to-hyperedge level attention:} Hyperedge is degree-free consisting of an arbitrary number of nodes.
 But the contribution of nodes in hyperedge construction may not be the same.
-Similar to hyperedge-level attention, to highlight the important nodes, we design an attention mechanism.
-While aggregating nodes, this attention mechanism ensures more weight to important nodes than others.
-With the attention mechanism, the hyperedge feature $n_{j}^l$ of hyperedge $e_j$ is defined as
+To highlight the important nodes, we employ an attention mechanism.
+This attention aggregates node representations and assigns higher weights to crucial ones.
+Moreover, during the aggregation process, it considers the representations of the nodes from both local and global contexts, allowing for a comprehensive understanding of their significance within the hypergraph.
+With the attention mechanism, $l$-th layer hyperedge feature $n_{j}^l$ of hyperedge $e_j$ is defined